HydrofinLoewenherz/embedding-eval-framework/notes/topics.md

 - high class imbalance
   - a lot more non-edges than edges for real life graphs (power law)
 - graph dataset has `O(n²)` edges, therefore can't loop all edges each epoch
+- splitting?
+  - does splitting an embedding destroy the embedding? (unanswered but prob no)
+  - minimize overfitting for general results
+  - use for early stopping
+  - without splitting slight overfitting

 ### Balancing
 - weighted sampler over edges